July 19, 2018

-If you ask me, there's no better time to be a Tennessean than autumn: The balmy afternoons giving way to the breezy evenings.
+There's something special about the fall in Tennessee.
+The balmy afternoons giving way to the breezy evenings.
 The roar of crowds filling the SEC stadiums on Saturday afternoons, then spilling out onto the streets (and into the bars) once the game-goers team won (or lost).
 The pumpkin patches creating swaths of orange across the countryside.
 The apple-picking season meaning apple pie is on every restaurant menu.
-I mean, what's not to love?
+What's not to love?

-If you're looking to get out and about to soak up Middle Tennessee in all its fall glory, we've got a few ideas laid out for you.
+If you're looking to get out and about to soak up Middle Tennessee in all its fall glory, here are a few ideas for you.

 For a lazy Saturday spent outdoors, there's nowhere better to be than a pumpkin patch, filling your wagon with Jack-o-lantern fodder aplenty.
 The sprawling Walden Farm in Smyrna doesn't just offer pumpkins, though; it also has gourds, Indian corn and other seasonal harvest items for picking, as well as plenty of kid-friendly activities like a hay ride and a 40-foot slide.

-Wander through the rows of scarecrows at Cheekwood.
-Nashville's own botanical garden is worth a visit no matter the season, but come late September each year, it morphs into a fall fantasyland with its annual Scarecrows exhibit, each one sponsored by a different organization from the community.
+Wander through the rows of scarecrows at Cheekwood Estate & Gardens.
+Nashville's own botanical garden is worth a visit no matter the season, but come Sept.
+23-Oct.
+29, 2018, it morphs into a fall fantasyland with its annual Scarecrows exhibit, each one sponsored by a different organization from the community.
 In addition to the unique straw creations, there's also 5,000 mums on display, pumpkin decorating, model trains and more, all of which make up Cheekwood Harvest.